Degeneracy locus formulas for amenable Weyl group elements: Introduction

 The seminal work of Lascoux and Sch\"{u}tzenberger \cite{LS1, LS2} on Schubert polynomials exposed intrinsic formulas for an important class of permutations, which they called {\em vexillary}.
 They defined the {\em shape} of a general permutation to be the partition obtained by arranging the entries of its code in decreasing order.
 The key defining property of a vexillary permutation was that its Schubert polynomial can be expressed as a flagged Schur polynomial indexed by its shape.
 In particular, the prototype for vexillary permutations were the {\em Grassmannian permutations}, whose Schubert polynomials are the classical Schur polynomials.
 Our aim in the present paper is to define a family of {\em amenable signed permutations}, which serve as the analogues of vexillary permutations in the other classical Lie types.

 There have been two attempts in the past to define a notion of vexillary signed permutation in the Lie types B, C, and D, by Billey and Lam \cite{BL} and Anderson and Fulton \cite{AF1}.
 These definitions miss the mark because according to either of them, the Grassmannian signed permutations are not all vexillary.
 The revision \cite{AF2} of \cite{AF1} sought to generalize the latter paper by incorporating the theta and eta polynomials of Buch, Kresch, and the author \cite{BKT2, BKT3} and Wilson \cite{W, TW}, which are the analogues of the Schur polynomials in the aforementioned Lie types.
-Unfortunately, although \cite{AF2} is in the right direction, the proofs given there contain serious errors in all Lie types except type A, and the main theorem is false, at least in type D. Nevertheless, since the difficulty in mathematics is not in the proofs, but in learning what to prove, the efforts of Anderson and Fulton were useful to us, and play an important role in the larger story.
-This paper grew out of the author's desire to understand their work, and include it within the general Lie theoretic and combinatorial framework of \cite{T1} and its sequels.
+Unfortunately, although \cite{AF2} is in the right direction, the proofs given there contain serious errors in all Lie types except type A, and the main theorem is false, at least in type D. Moreover, Anderson and Fulton have not acknowledged that intrinsic Chern class formulas for the cohomology classes of all the degeneracy loci are known in any of their writings to date.

-The scholarship on display in \cite{AF1} and \cite{AF2} is another matter entirely.
-These papers deal with a very special case of a problem that was solved a decade ago, when \cite{T1} appeared on arXiv.
-Yet \cite{T1} is not even cited in \cite{AF1}, and barely mentioned in \cite{AF2}.
-Moreover, Anderson and Fulton have not acknowledged that intrinsic Chern class formulas for the cohomology classes of all the degeneracy loci are known in any of their writings to date.

 Our approach to amenable elements is based on a careful study of how the corresponding raising operator formulas transform under divided differences.
 The outline of the argument is similar to the one found in Macdonald's notes \cite{M}, but there are important differences in the details.
 The proof is new even in type A, where we obtain a new characterization of vexillary permutations (see below).
 It is critical to work with double polynomials throughout and use both left and right divided differences to maximum effect, starting from the known formula for the top polynomial, which is indexed by the longest length element.
-The paper \cite{T6} provides another key ingredient: the definition of the {\em shape} of a signed permutation, which plays the role of Lascoux and Sch\"{u}tzenberger's shape in types B, C, and D.
+In types B, C, and D, we employ the Schubert polynomials of Ikeda, Mihalcea, and Naruse \cite{IMN}, which extend the work of Billey and Haiman \cite{BH} to a theory suitable for applications to equivariant cohomology and degeneracy loci.
+The paper \cite{T6} provides another key ingredient: the definition of the {\em shape} of a signed permutation, which plays the role of Lascoux and Sch\"{u}tzenberger's shape in the latter Lie types.